punpayut/Fall-Detection/src/notebook/README.md

 *   **Training:** Employs **Focal Loss** and **class weights** to handle potential class imbalance.
 Uses Adam optimizer, early stopping, learning rate reduction, and a custom callback to save the model based on the best **macro F1 score** on the validation set.
 *   **Evaluation:** Reports detailed metrics (Precision, Recall, F1, F2) for both validation and test sets, saves them to CSV, and visualizes results with bar plots and confusion matrices.

-### 2. `notebook/fall-detection-lstm-d3-v1.ipynb` -- ▶️ 1st model training for testing with various dataset
+### 2. `notebook/fall-detection-lstm-d3-v1.ipynb` -- ▶️ 1st model training with various dataset

 *   **Objective:** Classify sequences of human pose keypoints (30 frames x 51 features) as 'fall' or 'no_fall'.
 *   **Data:** Uses the same data loading and normalization process as the BiLSTM notebook.